 "Here the past is so much stronger than the present, that one seems remote like the immortals, looking back at the world from their otherworld", wrote D.H.
 Lawrence.
 Unfortunately, the real world calls us home and we say goodbye over the farewell dinner of the tour.
-This will be at Caffè Wunderbar which was founded in 1870 as an inn.
-With breathtaking views of that "wine dark sea", we will enjoy seasonal and regional cuisine.
 (Overnight Taormina) BD

-Day 19: Tuesday 29 October, Depart Taormina.
+Day 19: Tuesday 28 April, Depart Taormina.
 Tour Ends

-• Airport transfer from Taormina to Catania Airport for those taking the ASA 'designated' flight
+• Airport transfer from Taormina to Catania Airport for those taking the ASA 'designated' flight www.asatours.com.au